Join Our Team

 How to apply:

-Please download and complete the below Application Form and EDI Monitoring Form, then email them to yourcommunities@sunderland.ac.uk by clicking the 'Apply Now' button to apply.
+Please download and complete the Application Form and EDI Monitoring Form, then email them to centralservices@sunderland.ac.uk by clicking the 'Apply Now' button to apply.

 Student Communities Officer - Sunderland

-Salary: £12.79 per hour (Part Time, up to 15 hours on average per week, term-time)
+Salary: Grade A, £26,194 per annum, pro rata (Part Time, up to 15 hours on average per week, term-time)

-Closing date for applications: Thursday 22 May 2025, midnight
+Closing date for applications: Monday, 4 May 2026, 11:59 pm

 Please click below to read more about the role and view the application documents.